opensourcestories/opensourcestories.org/content/stories/2021/samson-goddy.md

 ## Scaling a continent-wide open source community

-**Amanda Casari:** Open Source Community Africa — Africa is a continent, not a country, unlike some people in the US think, right?
+**amanda casari:** Open Source Community Africa — Africa is a continent, not a country, unlike some people in the US think, right?
 So as you've been doing this now for about three, four years of trying to figure out a continent-wide program, what have you learned about things that are standardized, or that you insist on doing the same and what needs to be localized or different based on the communities that you're working with?

 **Samson Goddy:** You just said to yourself, Africa is a continent, where it's a very unique continent.
 In a way — because why is it a continent and that could be comparable to Europe, you know, to Asia or to, to both North and South America and other continents... that I might not remember.
 Now, trust me, I used to be a good student at some point!

-**Amanda Casari:** Antarctica!
+**amanda casari:** Antarctica!

 **Samson Goddy:** Yes, yes.
 Somewhere, somewhere, right.